Cross-country-Karlsson leads Sweden 1-2 in women's skiathlon

 Karlsson and Andersson raced closely together in the classic portion of the competition in a quartet dominated by Scandinavian skiers, but broke away as the freestyle segment got under way.

-Karlsson finished 51 seconds ahead of the other racers, with time to grab the Swedish flag and wave at the crowd before crossing the finish line.
+Karlsson finished 51 seconds ahead of the second-place finisher, with time to grab the Swedish flag and wave at the crowd before crossing the finish line.

 ”That was the moment when it hit me.
 I was like, ’OK, this is for real’, said Karlsson.